bterwijn/invocation_tree/README.md

 ```
 ![invocation tree](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/students.gif)

-Each node in the tree represents a function call, and node's color indicates its state:
+Each node in the tree represents a function call, and the node's color indicates its state:

  - White: The function is currently being executed (it is at the top of the call stack).
  - Green: The function is paused and will resume execution later (it is lower down on the call stack).